ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 SecurityParameters.SetIdentityChallengeCallback(challengeCallback)
 ~~~

+## Specifying Connextion Context {#contextspec}

+By default, stored properties of the implementation, such as cached protocol state, cached path state, and heuristics, may be shared.
+If this is not desired, a specific context for a connection can be specified when creating the Preconnection.
+As these properties and the isolation guarantees provided are implementation specific, managing contexts is out of scope for this API.

 # Establishing Connections {#establishment}

 Before a Connection can be used for data transfer, it needs to be established.